kskim4733/PyMuPDFSearcher/README.md

 # PyMuPDFSearcher
 PDF term and context searcher using PyMuPDF Library.
 Extract page size, page number, and term coordinate

-# PyMuSearcher
+# PyMuSearcher.py
-PyMuSearcher returns coordinate of the queried term and coordinates of it's corresponding text.
+PyMuSearcher.py returns coordinate of the queried term and coordinates of it's corresponding text.
 The code was designed to work with [Bookreader Plugin for Resourcespace](https://github.com/leslie-lau/bookreader) and uses the following [API](https://openlibrary.org/dev/docs/api/search_inside).
-PyMuSearcher will get called by [search_inside.php](https://github.com/leslie-lau/bookreader/blob/master/search_inside.php).
+PyMuSearcher.py will get called by [search_inside.php](https://github.com/leslie-lau/bookreader/blob/master/search_inside.php).
 This project was based on [this](https://github.com/leslie-lau/fulltextsearch/tree/master/src/fulltextsearch) project.

 ## Requirements